Silver-Najafi/NHANES-Project/README.md

 # NHANES-Project
-This project applies three regression approaches — "Linear Regression", "Binary Logistic Regression", and "Generalized Ordinal Logistic Regression" — to predict hsCRP levels using the NHANES 2013–2014 dataset.
+This project applies three regression approaches — "Linear Regression", "Binary Logistic Regression", and "Generalized Ordinal Logistic Regression" — to predict hsCRP levels using the NHANES 2013–2014 dataset by using R.
 The analysis explores different perspectives:
 - Linear Regression for continuous outcomes,
 - Binary Logistic Regression for clinical outcome thresholds,